wsoccorsi/Long-Form-Technical-Book-Notes/Clean-Code-in-Python/Notes.md

 * A coroutine is defined with `async def`
 * Asynchronous magic methods `__aenter__, __aexit__, __aiter__, __anext__`

+_might want to review the end asynchronous bit_

 ## Chapter 8 - Unit Testing and Refactoring

+* Unit tests are corse, and critical component of the software and they should be treated with the same considerations as the business logic.
+* Unit testss are a piece of code that imports parts of the code with the business logic and tests it with assertions:
+	- Isoliation: Unit tests should be completely independent from any other external agent, and they have to focus only on the business logic.
+For this reasion, they do not connect to a database, they don't perform HTTP requests, and so on.
+Isolation means that the tests are independent among themselves: they must be able to run in any order, without depending on any pervious state.
+	- Performance: Unit tests must run quickly.
+They are indended to be run multiple times, repeatedly.
+	- Repeatability: Unit tests should be able to objectively assess the status of the software in a deterministic way.
+This means the results yielded by the tests should be repeatable.
+Unit tests assess the status of the code: if a test fails, it must keep on failing until the code is fixed.
+Tests shouldn't be flakey or randomized * iteresting
+        - Self-validating: The execution of a unit test determines its result.
+There should be no extra step required to interpret the unit test
+* Integration tests - To test multiple componenets at once.
+We want to use HTTP requests, connect to databases etc here.
+But we should avoid testing external dependency via the Internet (that might be Kafka)
+* Acceptance test - An automaticed form of testing that tries to validate the system from the perspective of a user
+* The better the tests, the more likely it is that we can deliever value quicly without being stopped by bugs every now and then.
+* When the entire code is driven by the way it's going to be tested via test-driven-design
+*